 The best cycling shorts will provide a comfortable base on which you can rest your weight throughout the majority of your ride.
 While it helps to have a well-suited, comfortable saddle on your bike, if you pair it with a sub-par pair of shorts you're likely to be missing out on all its benefits.

-A well-designed chamois will go a long way to improve comfort but the chamois has to be supported by quality materials that are cut and constructed in a way that keeps everything in place.
+A well-designed chamois (the padded insert) will go a long way to improve comfort, but it has to be supported by quality materials cut and constructed in a way that keeps everything in place.
 This is not only to avoid uncomfortable bunching or friction but also to spare your blushes - and the eyes - of the rider on your wheel.

 Castelli has also redesigned the leg grippers and the straps.
 GIRO4 leg grippers now have a vertical strip design to improve grip without affecting stretch to offer a smooth transition from skin to short.
 The bib straps and back panel have been trimmed down and are made from a light mesh so that they are breathable and unobtrusive.

 The best way to sum up the performance of the Castelli Free Aero Race 4 bib shorts is just to say that with a closet full of the best cycling clothes on the market, we go back to these over and over again.

 A specialty bib that provides a balanced combination of comfort, support and performance

 Materials: 71% Polyamide, 29% Elastane | Pockets: 1 | UV protection: Unpublished | Multiple chamois sizes: No | Colours: Black | Price: £199 / $200

 As the name suggests, Gore's C7 Long Distance pads are some of the best cycling shorts available if all-day comfort is the aim.
 When we reviewed them we found them to be easily one of the best cycling shorts on the market - both in terms of fit and fabrics used.